-Students will find a partner to complete 10 minute recorded mock sessions at 3 times throughout the semester.
+Students will be assigned to clinical rotation pairs to complete 10 minute recorded mock sessions at 3 times throughout the semester (these pairings will differ from skills post partners).
 Students will submit session recordings demonstrating their role as mock counselor and complete transcripts with reflection questions designed to evaluate their clinical skills.
-Full assignment instructions and rubrics will be posted in Canvas.
+Full assignment instructions and rubrics will be posted in Moodle.